jooy2/vitepress-sidebar/README.md

 - Type: `boolean`
 - Default: `false`

 If the value is `true`, the `-` symbol included in the file name is converted to a space and displayed as a title.
+This option is also affected when the menu name is imported via a MarkDown heading or frontmatter.

 ### `underscoreToSpace`

 - Type: `boolean`
 - Default: `false`

 If the value is `true`, the `_` symbol included in the file name is converted to a space and displayed as a title.
+This option is also affected when the menu name is imported via a MarkDown heading or frontmatter.

 ### `capitalizeFirst`

 - Type: `boolean`
 - Default: `false`

 If the value is `true`, the first letter of the menu name is forced to uppercase.
-The same applies if the title is specified with `useTitleFromFileHeading`.
+This option is also affected when the menu name is imported via a MarkDown heading or frontmatter.

+### `capitalizeEachWords`

+- Type: `boolean`
+- Default: `false`

+If the value is `true`, Capitalize all first letters of words separated by spaces.
+This option is also affected when the menu name is imported via a MarkDown heading or frontmatter.

 ### `excludeFiles`